PySimpleGUI/PySimpleGUI/readme.md

 ## Author
 Mike - who wrote PySimpleGUI is not important.
-It's the software that's import
+It's the software that's important

 ## License